antonio1970/COP27/README.md

 The theme of this conference is part of the GUC’s commitment to spreading awareness among students about the major steps taken domestically and internationally to achieve sustainability.
-Participants will receive a certicate of participation and The Best Five Posters will be acknowledged.
+Participants will receive a certificate of participation and The Best Five Posters will be acknowledged.

 Topics: